Step back into the first half of the last century.

 This exhibit features a collection of ephemera from a bygone era, including ocean liner memorabilia, Atlantic City postcards, and Victorian valentines.

 Philadelphia's chapter of the Seamen's Church Institute was founded in 1919, uniting two existing organizations of the same purpose under one name.
 One of their first efforts was to build a modern hotel near the waterfront.
-This exhibit explores the early history of the hotel.
+This exhibit explores the early history of the hotel, and it's impact on the sailor and maritime communities in Philadelphia.

 This is part of a project funded by the Albert M. Greenfield Foundation.